pasperry6/indra_2025_problem/README.md

 I realized that it is so much easier to use an inbuilt hashmap, so I will not need to worry about the internals of the hash function and sizing.
 If I did do it in C, I would need to make hashmap on my own.
 I would make variably sized maps that double in size when about to overflow.
 I would also use a binary search to look for and insert the grams.

+So far, I have an implementation that takes about 5 minutes to complete this algorithm.
+This is just using one unordered map from the cpp library.
+I am trying to think of ways to improve the time.
+I think that one big hashmap may not be the fastest way to get this done.